Beyond Imitation: Reinforcement Learning-Based Sim-Real Co-Training for VLA Models: Detailed Problem Setup and Post-Training Objectives

 We model both the real-world task and its simulated counterpart as Partially Observable Markov Decision Processes (POMDPs), denoted by the tuple

 where $\Omega \in \{\text{real}, \text{sim}\}$ indicates whether the process corresponds to the real-world or simulation task.

-Following the formulation in \cite{maddukuri2025sim}, we define each component as follows:
+Following the formulation in~\citet{maddukuri2025sim}, we define each component as follows:

-\begin{itemize} \item $\mathcal{S}_{\Omega}$ and $\mathcal{O}_{\Omega}$ denote the state space of the robot–environment system and the observation space induced by onboard sensors, respectively.
+\begin{itemize} \item $\mathcal{S}_{\Omega}$ and $\mathcal{O}_{\Omega}$ denote the state space of the robot-environment system and the observation space induced by onboard sensors, respectively.
 While the real and simulated tasks operate in different environments, they share the same robot embodiment and sensing modalities.

 \item $\mathcal{A}$ is the robot action space.
 Both tasks adopt an identical control interface and action parameterization.

 \item $\mathcal{P}_{\Omega}$ represents the state transition dynamics, where $s_{t+1} \sim \mathcal{P}_{\Omega}(\cdot \mid s_t, a_t)$.
 Due to the inherent difficulty of perfectly modeling real-world physics, the transition dynamics in simulation may exhibit slight discrepancies from those in the real environment.